 Some studies have linked working past retirement with better health and longevity.
 It has long been known that an important factor of longevity is social interaction.
 What can keep you involved socially better than going to work?
 The other impact is on cognitive skills: use it or lose it.
 Keeping your brain active is the best way to keep decreasing cognitive ability at bay.

 Keep working—you may still retire from your current job at retirement age but consider doing what you enjoy and also making money.
 You can get a HUGE impact on your retirement solutions by working more years (you get the double benefit of not consuming any of your retirement nest egg and having it continue to grow for each year you continue to work).

-Investing better – it's easy to let money sit rather than be properly invested.
-As you see from the table below, investors expose half of their 401k assets to equities and this should be higher, particularly for those more than 10 years form retirement.
+It's easy to let money sit rather than be properly invested.
+As you see from the table below, investors expose half of their 401k assets to equities and this should be higher, particularly for those more than ten years from retirement.

-Also, determine how much of your assets you are willing to "annuitize."
-Some retirees are fixated on leaving and inheritance or a house to their heirs.
+Annuitization means to withdraw from the principal as an income source.
+Determine how much of your assets you are willing to "annuitize."
+Some retirees are fixated on leaving an inheritance or a house to their heirs.
 If they annuitize that asset into an income stream, they can live more comfortably.
 Annuitization can be accomplished with or without commercial annuities.

 If you use commercial annuities, the issuing insurance company guarantees a lifetime income.
 It's like a second social security check in that it is income you cannot outlive.

 For example, in August 2018, a male age 70 investing $100,000 will get $606 monthly for life.
 The $100,000 cannot be recovered.
 In return, the insurance company guarantees the income for life.